SF BALLET STANDS AGAINST HATE

 Dear SF Ballet Advocates,

-As many news outlets have recently reported, the Asian American and Pacific Islander (AAPI) community has been targeted in a growing number of racially motivated attacks.
-On Friday, February 26, the U.S. Department of Justice announced it would investigate the rising tide of hate crimes against Asian Americans.
+The Asian, Asian American, and Pacific Islander (AAPI) community has been targets in a growing number of racially motivated attacks since the pandemic.
+On Friday, February 26, the U.S. Department of Justice announced it would investigate the rising tide of hate crimes against Asians.
 In addition, members of our SF Ballet community have experienced a range of hate activity as part of their everyday activities that is disturbing and unacceptable.
 We stand in solidarity with our AAPI community.

 GET THE WORD OUT